niciBume/Cat_Prey_Analyzer/README.md

 <img src="/readme_images/bot_good_morning.png" alt="Telegram Bot greeting" width="400">

-The system is now running and you can check out the bot commands via ```/help```.
-Be aware that you need patience at startup, as the models take up to 5 min to be completely loaded, as they are very large.
+The system is now running, and you can check out the bot commands via `/help`.
+Be aware that you need patience at startup, as the models take up to 5 min to load—they are substantial in size.

 # Catflap Lock/Unlock Backends
 For these two following steps you need to get your Sure Petcare's <catflap ID> by logging in to [https://surepetcare.io/OnboardingLetsStart](https://surepetcare.io/OnboardingLetsStart), going to products and clicking on your catflap.
-Note the ID from the URL you see in your browser, it'll look something like this: "https://surepetcare.io/device/12345678/details".
+Note the ID from the URL you see in your browser, it'll look something like this: `https://surepetcare.io/device/12345678/details`.

 # Configuring Surepy
 You need to install the [dev branch of surepy](https://github.com/benleb/surepy/tree/dev) as a module (see requirements.txt and python documentation), then set your catflap ID and credentials (either email AND password, the surepy token, or both) in the '.source_env' file.